 - Sharing eating utensils and drinking glasses

-Because preventing the spread of germs—especially among children and adolescents—is nearly impossible, vaccination becomes an important consideration.
+Because preventing the spread of germs—especially among children and adolescents—is nearly impossible, getting vaccinated can help prevent meningitis B*

-BEXSERO is a vaccine, for individuals from 2 months through 25 years of age, for the prevention of meningococcal disease caused by the Neisseria meningitidis group B bacteria.
+BEXSERO is a vaccine, for individuals from 2 months through 25 years of age, for the prevention of Meningitis B*

 What are the symptoms?

-Because symptoms begin mildly, like a cold or flu (e.g., fever, headache, aches and pains in joints and muscles), they can be difficult to diagnose.
+Early symptoms are like a cold or flu (e.g., fever, headache, aches and pains in joints and muscles), hence they can be difficult to diagnose.

 Up to 1 in 10 patients die (typically within 24 to 48 hours after the onset of symptoms).§

-Of those who recover, up to 1 in 3 patients experience serious complications, including hearing loss, neurologic disabilities and amputations.§
+Up to 1 in 3 patients who survives experiences serious complications, including hearing loss, brain damage, and amputations.§

 † BEXSERO is not expected to provide protection against all circulating meningococcal serogroup B strains and does not offer protection against strains A, C, Y, and W-135.